serokell/blog-posts/CONTRIBUTING.md

 Attach all the images you use as an archive to the corresponding issue – Google Docs doesn’t play well with images, for some reason.

 ## Reviews & Proof-reading

-After submission, your article will (hopefully) be reviewed by 1 or 2 people that are knowledgeable in the area.
+After submission, your article will (hopefully) be reviewed by 2 people that are knowledgeable in the area.
 You can suggest reviewers of your own.
 At this step, the editor might also suggest structural improvements.

 After the review process is over, the editor will make sure it is grammatically correct and presentable.